exercism/common-lisp/exercises/concept/reporting-for-duty/.docs/introduction.md

 The function `format` takes at least two arguments: a stream to print to and control string defining what and how is to be printed.

 Streams are a concept of their own and will be described elsewhere.
-But for now all one needs to know is that the printing is done to the stream and there are two special values: `t` and `nil` for this argument. `t` means to print to standard output (actually the stream to which the variable `*standard-output*` is bound). and `nil` means to create and string and return it.
+But for now all one needs to know is that the printing is done to the stream and there are two special values: `t` and `nil` for this argument. `t` means to print to standard output (actually the stream to which the variable `*standard-output*` is bound). and `nil` means to create a string and return it.

 Note that `format` will always evaluate to `nil` except in that latter case where `nil` is specified as the stream.
 This is a common way to do simply string interpolation or construction.